mikeagun/concat/README.md

   - also review instruction set for round of (if needed) breaking changes
 4. Document all implementation rules *see README.md in src*
 5. proper REPL for interactive coding
-6. Debugging tools for new VM (old debugging tools still work, but out-of-date)
+6. Improve default implementation of debugging tools
   - also look into compile/debug-time checks of stack comments
 7. Complete AVR implementation of core language (hopefully just macro switches to disable extras)
 8. Standardize core opcode set